College of Law

 The Academic Programs Office was created in 2017 to provide more personalized guidance to students on course selection and to offer enhanced legal writing and other academic support.
 The office is also dedicated to helping students and recent graduates as they prepare for bar exams.
 FSU Law also has a full-time bar support professor, whose sole focus is helping students prepare for bar exams and who has a strong record of preparing test-takers for success.

 The law school Research Center is a dynamic, highly responsive force in the life of the College of Law.
-An indispensable resource for faculty, students, alumni, attorneys, and members of the public, the Research Center is dedicated to research, teaching, and service.
+An indispensable resource for faculty members, students, alumni, attorneys, and members of the public, the Research Center is dedicated to research, teaching, and service.
 The distinctive feature of our Research Center is that its faculty proactively trains students and other faculty members to produce highly sophisticated, cost-effective legal research.
 For example, we offer specialized courses in efficient research relating to environmental law, economics, business and tax law, and international law.
 Students also have 24/7 access to one of the most comprehensive collections of legal materials, including databases, current awareness services used in law firms, and practice resources used by lawyers.